wyattscarpenter/guide-to-c/readme.txt

 Statements can only be placed outside of functions if they involve only compile time constants, that is values that are known at compile time and known not to change, like a literal 2.
 Otherwise they have to be placed inside functions.

+Generally, statements execute from top to bottom in their specific context.

 3.5.
 Compiling

 So how do we make a program that runs all of these statements and such?
 Define a special function, main:

 int main(void){}

-This is pretty the simplest form main can take.
+This is pretty much the simplest form main can take.
 When you compile your program by running cc myprogram.c, and then run the executable that your compiler produces, you will be running main.
 This form of main takes no arguments, as indicated by the keyword void provided in the arguments list.
 Main returns an int because C programs return a value from 0-255 to indicate whether they have encountered an error, with 0 indicating no error and other numbers indicating specific errors defined by the program in question.
 C programs return 0 by default, unless otherwise specified (to specify otherwise, use a return statement like "return 1;").

 So, for instance, you could write a program